aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 ## Function `last_recorded_principal`

-Return the last recorded principal (the amount that 100% belongs to the staker with commission already paid for) for staking contract between the provided staker and operator.

-This errors out the staking contract with the provided staker and operator doesn't exist.
+Return the last recorded principal (the amount that 100% belongs to the staker with commission already paid for)<br/> for staking contract between the provided staker and operator.<br/><br/> This errors out the staking contract with the provided staker and operator doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun last_recorded_principal(staker: address, operator: address): u64<br/></code></pre>